All Episodes

 And people like the haughty John Kerry say we should give them more.

-That whatever they hear, whatever they hear reported about something, is this all lies?
+This is what leads people to think that whatever they hear, whatever they hear report about something, is just all lies.

-Pakistan, an ally, shooting at us.
+Pakistan, an ally shooting at us.

 We give them money.